Hindenburg disaster: Incendiary paint hypothesis

 Proponents of the paint hypothesis claim that the glow is actually the fire igniting on the starboard side, as seen by some other witnesses.
 From two eyewitness statements, Bain asserts the fire began near cell 1 behind the tail fins and spread forward before it was seen by witnesses on the port side.
 However, photographs of the early stages of the fire show the gas cells of the Hindenburg's entire aft section fully aflame, and no glow is seen through the areas where the fabric is still intact.
-Burning gas spewing upward from the top of the airship was causing low pressure inside, allowing atmospheric pressure to press the skin inwards.
+Burning gas spewing upward from the top of the airship was causing low pressure inside, allowing atmospheric pressure to press the skin inward.

 The wreckage of the Hindenburg the morning after the crash.
 Some fabric remains on the tail fins.

 Occasionally, the Hindenburgs varnish is incorrectly identified as, or stated being similar to, cellulose nitrate which, like most nitrates, burns very readily.
 Instead, the cellulose acetate butyrate (CAB) used to seal the zeppelin's skin is rated by the plastics industry as combustible but nonflammable.
-That is, it will burn if placed within a fire but is not readily ignited.
+That is, it burns if placed within a fire but is not readily ignited.
 Not all fabric on the Hindenburg burned.
 For example, the fabric on the port and starboard tail fins was not completely consumed.
 That the fabric not near the hydrogen fire did not burn is not consistent with the "explosive" dope hypothesis.

 The TV show MythBusters explored the incendiary paint hypothesis.
 Their findings indicated that the aluminum and iron oxide ratios in the Hindenburg's skin, while certainly flammable, were not enough on their own to destroy the zeppelin.
 Had the skin contained enough metal to produce pure thermite, the Hindenburg would have been too heavy to fly.
 The MythBusters team also discovered that the Hindenburgs coated skin had a higher ignition temperature than that of untreated material, and that it would initially burn slowly, but that after some time the fire would begin to accelerate considerably with some indication of a thermite reaction.
 From this, they concluded that those arguing against the incendiary paint theory may have been wrong about the airship's skin not forming thermite due to the compounds being separated in different layers.
 Despite this, the skin alone would burn too slowly to account for the rapid spread of the fire, as it would have taken four times the speed for the ship to burn.
 The MythBusters concluded that the paint may have contributed to the disaster, but that it was not the sole reason for such rapid combustion.